akmed772/dosvax/README_PS55.txt

 A. You can't.
 The 24-pixel SBCS font of DOS/V have 12 x 24 pixel font while PS/55 renders characters in a box of 13 x 29 pixels.
 However, if you have DOS K3.x, use $SYSHN24.FNT in the DOS disk instead of JPNHN24X.FNT to fix it.

 Q. The emulator shuts down when booting DOS K3.x.
-A. You need disable $BANK386.SYS in CONFIG.SYS.
+A. You need disable $BANK386.SYS device driver in CONFIG.SYS.

 Q. Booting DOS K3.3 from a hard drive image causes a hang.
 A. The number of Sectors per Track is too large.
 This causes the segment overflow during the bootloader loads IBMBIO.COM into the memory.
 Try a different CHS parameter to the IMGMOUNT command.